 - Reducing Isolation in Youth Facilities: Strategies & Lessons Learned, Feb.
 2017

 - Reducing Isolation in Youth Facilities: Strategies & Lessons Learned, Feb.
 2018 (also presentation)

 - Applying Positive Youth Development (PYD) Strategies to Reduce the Use of Isolation and Ensure Youth Safety, June 5, 2018 (slides also available)

 - Reducing Isolation in Youth Facilities: Strategies for Working With Your Most Challenging Youth, Sept.
 25, 2018 (slides also available)

-Performance-based Standards is a program developed by the Council of Juvenile Correctional Administrators for the Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
+Performance-based Standards is a program developed by the Council of Juvenile Justice Administrators for the Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
 It is a voluntary program, with more than 200 participating facilities across 36 states.
 PbS collects data on the use of isolation and sets best practice standards for the field.
 Under PbS Standards, isolating or confining a youth to his/her room should be used only to protect the youth from harming himself or others and if used, should be brief and supervised.”
 Isolation should not be used as punishment.

 CJCA Blog Posts

 Read the CJCA Blog Post on Reducing Room Confinement While Increasing Safety in Facilities (June 2019)